hayaa123/reading-notes/class-08.md

 3- layout types

-    -fixed  ---> the design dose not change when decrease or increase the size of browser
+    - fixed  ---> the design dose not change when decrease or increase the size of browser

-    -liquid --> stretch and contract with the browser size
+    - liquid --> stretch and contract with the browser size

 4- grids